 - Cardiovascular training (endurance training) as jogging, cycling, rowing etc. twice a week minimum 20 minutes without any interruption.
-Any sports activity which has "stand still" during the activity such as soccer, tennis or any ball sport is not suitable for the endurance training, but recommended as additional training; - Training to build up muscles for neck and back at least twice a week; - The immersion certificate (ref 205.05); - A photo; - The fees will be fixed by the UIM Council and paid to the UIM Secretariat.
+Any sports activity which has "stand still" during the activity such as soccer, tennis or any ball sport is not suitable for the endurance training, but recommended as additional training; - Training to build up muscles for neck and back at least twice a week; - The immersion certificate (ref 205.05); - A photo - The fees will be fixed by the UIM Council and paid to the UIM Secretariat.
 Superlicence fee fixed to 300 euro.
-For late application, the superlicence fee has been fixed to 600 euro and must be paid to the UIM Secretariat: - Medical expertise fee for drivers over 50 years in the season : 150 euro;

-- The digital version of the rulebook will be made available to the driver along with the superlicence. - 10.9.
+For late application, the superlicence fee has been fixed to 600 euro and must be paid to the UIM Secretariat; - Medical expertise fee for drivers over 50 years in the season : 200 euro; - The digital version of the rulebook is available on the UIM website. - 10.9.
 The National Authorities are responsible for the information given. - 10.10.
-The application will be examined by the Chairman of Formulae Committee who will advise the UIM Secretariat on its acceptability. - 10.11.
-The decision of the Chairman of Formulae Committee on all matters concerning superlicences is final and cannot be protested or appealed.
+The application will be examined by UIM Office and the appointed medical expert. - 10.11.
+The super licence is valid for 1 year (from January 1st or from the date of issue to December 31st). - 10.12.
+For renewal of the super licences, the National Authorities must, before the end of December, send the UIM a list of the drivers for whom a renewal for the following year is required.